cossacklabs/product-docs/acra/keys/operations/generation.md

 AcraWriter will need both the zone ID (returned as is) and the public key (returned in base64) to generate AcraStructs for the new zone.

-Zone keys are placed into the key store too:
+Zone keys are placed into the keystore too:

 | Component | should contain key | named like this |
 | --------- | ------------------ | --------------- |